-2.3.
+2.4.
 Upper Layer Binding Specifications

-RFC 5666 provides a generic framework for conveying RPC requests and replies on RDMA transports.
+RFC 5666 provides a framework for conveying RPC requests and replies on RDMA transports.
 By itself this is insufficient to enable an RPC program, referred to as an "Upper Layer Protocol" or ULP, to operate over an RDMA transport.
-Thus RFC 5666 also requires a separate specification that describes how each ULP uses RDMA.